vippsas/vipps-psp-api/vipps-psp-signup-api-quick-start.md

 ## Before you begin

+The provided example values in this guide must be changed with the values for your test sales unit and user.
-The examples use standard example values that you must change to use *your* values.
-This includes API keys, HTTP headers, reference, etc.
+This applies for API keys, HTTP headers, reference, phone number, etc.

 ## Sign up your first merchant